daandy01/cert-check/README.md

-Tool for finding local and remote certificates that are going to expire in X amount of time.
+Simple tools for finding local and remote certificates that are going to expire in X amount of time.

 This repository contains two .sh files (bash scripts):

 1) check_local_certs.sh

 This script takes as an argument a path to a directory with local certificates.
 Then, it loops through all the files in that directory and finds those certificates